Fake title sellers

 The term Laird is synonymous with landowners.

 2. How are Laird titles marketed?The Laird titles are always offered with a small souvenir plot.

 Throughout the estate, the revenues are used to protect forests or areas from destruction, in return for which you receive a Laird title.
 The idea behind this model may be honest and noble, but it is doubtful that the buyer will get a laird title for a souvenir property.

 There are indeed real lairds who can call themselves that.
 They own several hundreds of square (kilo) meters of historic land.

-For example: Duchess Kate Pippa Middleton's sister with her husband will one day become Laird and Lady of Glen Affric, as her husband will one day inherit a historic Scottish 10,000 acre (40,000 square miles) of land.
+For example: Duchess Kate's sister Pippa Middleton with her husband will one day become Laird and Lady of Glen Affric, because her husband will one day inherit a historic Scottish 10,000 acre (40,000 square miles) of land.

 "The term Laird is not synonymous with Lord or Lady.
 The Laird is more of a description to the owner of an estate than a title.
 For the owners of a simple country of residence it is not appropriate to call themselves a laird.
 Especially the owners of a souvenir plot are affected. "

 From the newspaper Telegraph:

 The Court of the Lord Lyon says: "Glencairn-like titles are meaningless."